JPSieg/R2easyR/README.md

 ![Figure_1](https://user-images.githubusercontent.com/63312483/96525110-1d182900-1248-11eb-8b60-af187eb1fdb6.png)

 ### The four core R2easyR functions can be used in a R script to generate generate a single RNA secondary structure in a couple minutes starting with a .csv file (Video turotial 1) or a .ct file (Video tutorial 2) in a couple of minutes.
 Alternatively, if you are good at R scripting, one can run the four core R2easyR on a loop to print RNA secondary structures depictions in bulk.
 Two such bulk structure printers are built into R2easyR.
 The first is called "ry.tRNA" and maps reactivity data to near-"cloverleaf" tRNA structures in bulk starting with .ct and .shape formated secondary structure and reactivity data.
-The second, called "r2easyR.go_fast" maps reactivity data to any RNA secondary structure in bulk starting with .ct and .shape formated secondary structure and reactivity data.
+The second, called "r2easyR.go_fast" maps reactivity data to any RNA secondary structure in bulk starting with .ct and .shape formated secondary structure and reactivity data (Video tutorial 3).

 ## Installation